 The small site, combined with limited access on a busy corner created challenges for site excavation, underpinning, and material delivery.
 Our collaboration was paramount on overcoming these challenges.
 Our estimating team for example, was able to lock down the budget and set intentions prior to construction.
 They - along with the in-house concrete superintendent - worked closely with the structural engineer to reduce the size of slab edge thickenings and save on concrete costs.
 We also eliminated transfer beams by adding more rebar into the slab.
 This created a consistent pour by reducing complex formwork which compressed our overall schedule.
 We also advised the structural engineers on optimal ramp size, turning radius, and stall size.
 This reduced dead space in the parkade and increased the number of stalls.
 We saved the client on paying costly city charges for abandoned tie backs by relying on our advisory and pre-construction expertise and informing the shoring sub-contractor of best practises.

 We realized a 30 percent savings on the envelope.
-A polymer concrete panel was initially called for but once we found it would be too costly, we sourced an alternative concrete panel called Taktl from the US that was cost effective and provided a superior quality and durability.
+A polymer concrete panel was initially called for but once we found it would be too costly, we sourced an alternative concrete panel called Taktl from the US that was cost-effective and of superior quality and durability.
 Our estimating group reviewed every element of the design and provided a detailed list of $650,000 worth of savings without redesign.